Espen Barth Eide: 2022

 On 30 May, he announced the establishment of a new environmental council, which would only be so in name, and would officially be a "council for fair workplace adjustment".
 The intended purpose is for workers and their employers to offer solutions.
 Barth Eide stated: "This applies to steel and smelters, it applies to cement production and heavy industry.
 We must come up with solutions for chemical processes and new energy sources to manage this, together".
 Although environmental groups expressed understanding for the inclusion of workers and employers, they were critical of being left out, despite having previously been invited to similar councils to either negotiate or handle questions of political solutions.
 The leader of the Norwegian Society for the Conservation of Nature, Truls Gulowsen, said: "Of course, we agree that the labour partners should have a central role, but this does not preclude others from being involved, especially if the council is to have real significance in the work with record-breaking emission cuts".

 On 22 June, it was announced that the government would establish protection over Lopphavet, making it the largest ocean protected area in the country.
 Eide stated: "We have targeted the protection measures against the natural values that were important to protect".
 Despite the ocean's protection, fishing would still be allowed in it, to which he said: "It will have little effect on the activity that is there today.
 We have received great local support for the measure".
 The only exception would be two coral areas.
-The protection of the area would be headed by the municipalities of Alta, Hasvik and Loppa, along with Troms og Finnmark county and the Sámi Parliament of Norway.
+The protection of the area would be headed by Alta Municipality, Hasvik Municipality, and Loppa Municipality, along with Troms og Finnmark county and the Sámi Parliament of Norway.

 While attending the United Nations ocean conference on 27 June, Barth Eide announced that the Norwegian government would be establishing an ocean environmental law.
 The law would allow the government to establish protection areas reaching up to 200 nautical miles.
 He said: "Once we have the law in place, we can establish protection in all of the sea Norway manages.
 This is closely linked to what Norway and the UN want.
 We must become better at managing the sea in a sustainable way".